 Think: Fostering patterns of thought that serve us well

 Act: Planning our behaviors to match our goals

 Be: Opening to our present experience just as it is.

 I want to make these practices available as widely as possible, even if a person doesn’t need to see a CBT therapist in person or doesn’t have access to one.
-On this website you’ll find information on the fundamentals of CBT for a variety of conditions, guided mindfulness meditations, links to books, as well as the Think Act Be blog.
+On this website you’ll find information on the fundamentals of CBT for a variety of conditions, guided mindfulness meditations, links to books, as well as the Think Act Be podcast and blog.
 I’ll continue to add material each week; please let me know if there are other resources you’d like to see.